tock/tock/doc/Process_Console.md

   - `stop n` - stops the process with name n
   - `start n` - starts the stopped process with name n
   - `fault n` - forces the process with name n into a fault state
-  - `terminate n` - terminates the running process with name n, moving to the Terminated state
+  - `terminate n` - terminates the running process with name n, moving it to the Terminated state
-  - `boot n` - tries to boot a Terminated process with name n
+  - `boot n` - tries to restart a Terminated process with name n
   - `panic` - causes the kernel to run the panic handler
   - `kernel` - prints the kernel memory map
   - `process n` - prints the memory map of process with name n